Aerilym/SWRPG-Destiny-Point-Tracker/README.md

 ### Modification Guide

-* **Hiding things -** Parts of the tools can be hidden or shown using the available buttons.
+* <span id="hiding-things"></span> **Hiding things -** Parts of the tools can be hidden or shown using the available buttons.
 Try them out.
 Everything other than the tool can also be hidden using the eye icon.
-* **Changing the destiny point images -** The image tokens used for dark and light side points can be change by replacing the `dark0.sgv` and `light.svg` files with images of your choice.
+* <span id="Changing-the-destiny-point-images"></span> **Changing the destiny point images -** The image tokens used for dark and light side points can be change by replacing the `dark0.sgv` and `light.svg` files with images of your choice.
 If you're willing to change some lines of code: open index.html and replace all occurrences of `dark0.sgv` and `light.svg` with the respective file names your images have.
 This allows you to use [any valid web image format](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#supported_image_formats).

     NOTE: currently the image file names must be 9 characters long including the file extension (so your new file names much have the same length as the original file names) Similar to the file name change, if you replace all occurrences of '-9' to the length of your new file names, you can use any file name length (both files need to have the same file name length).

-* **Changing the background colour -** Opening the main.css file, change the colour of `background-color` in these two blocks:
+* <span id="Changing-the-background-colour"></span> **Changing the background colour -** Opening the main.css file, change the colour of `background-color` in these two blocks:

 ```css
 body{